RakhithJK/dbeaver-dbeaver-wiki/Visual-Query-Builder.md

 **Note: This functionality is available only in [Enterprise Edition](Enterprise-Edition).**

 **Query Builder** is a user-friendly visualization tool that will help you make sense of your complex database designs.
 It can be useful when you need to understand the various relationships between different tables.
-Also, it can be helpful for those who is not much familiar with SQL scripting or if you don't want to insert script commands manually.
-The tool creates SQL scripts automatically based on visual schema you create.
+Also, it can be helpful for those who are not very familiar with SQL scripting or if you do not want to insert script commands manually.
+The tool creates SQL scripts automatically based on the visual schema you have created.

 *Note: Visual Query Builder presents only in DBeaver [Enterprise Edition](Enterprise-Edition)